Iris-11/OS-Simulation/README.md

 Create file, delete file, show file path of a file, search for a file
 ### Algorithms
 Data Structures used - Queues, Arrays

 Algorithms used - sorting techniques

-Contains CPU scheduling algorithms- FCFS, SJF, Round Robin, Priority scheduling The arrival time of these processes is noted in real-time.
+CPU scheduling algorithms- FCFS, SJF, Round Robin, Priority scheduling

+The arrival time of these processes is noted in real-time.
 A process for this project is considered to be any operation done in the file system.
 The time for the operation is noted and used as arrival time